MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mail-flow/Get-MessageTrackingLog.md

 ```

 ### -Source
 The Source parameter filters the message tracking log entries by the value of the Source field.
 These values indicate the transport component that's responsible for the message tracking event.
-For more information, see .
+For more information, see Source values in the message tracking log (https://technet.microsoft.com/library/bb124375.aspx#Source).

 ```yaml
 Type: String